Video shows Muslim man’s faith mocked during fatal arrest

-PHOENIX (AP) - An advocacy group released what they say is previously unseen body camera footage Thursday showing Phoenix police mocking the religion of a Muslim man who later died in their custody.
+PHOENIX (AP) - An advocacy group released what they say is previously unseen body camera footage Thursday showing Phoenix police mocking the religion of a Black Muslim man who later died in their custody.

 Muslim Advocates, a national civil rights organization, released video from the 2017 death of Muhammad Abdul Muhaymin Jr. in which he can be heard crying out in pain and calling for Allah, the Arabic word for God.